Steffan Cravos: Fitamin Un

 In 1996, Cravos set up his own record label, Recordiau Fitamin Un.
 Fed up with the scene in Wales, he created it to be an outlet for some of his projects (like Tystion) and other underground material.
 Other bands released on the label include Llwybr Llaethog, "Pep Le Pew", "Trawsfynydd Lo-Fi Liberation Front", and "Continuous Sound Labordy Swn Cont".
 All of Fitamin Un's releases have been archived by The National Screen and Sound Archive of Wales at The National Library of Wales.

 Radio Amgen

-Radio Amgen provides numerous rare mp3's to listen to on the computer.
-The tracks are from an eclectic mix of artists in both Welsh and English languages, as well as links to artists, labels, other mp3s, and institutions.
-Radio Amgen translated as Alternative Radio, also gave many amateur djs and music producers the opportunity to showcase their creations.
-Such successful introducing radio shows include Dander Radio, produced by Aron Jones.
+Radio Amgen provides a range of MP3 recordings to listen to on the computer.
+The tracks feature artists working in both Welsh and English languages.
+The site also includes links to artists, labels, other MP3 resources, and related institutions.
+Radio Amgen, whose name translates as Alternative Radio, also provided a platform for amateur DJs and music producers to present their works.
+Programmes broadcast through the station included Dander Radio, produced by Aron Jones.